-H. Residence Eligibility
+K. Residence Eligibility

-Any student who is planning to move, or has recently moved, or whose parents or guardians have moved, should notify the Athletic Director's (AD) Office for CIF information on his/her status of eligibility.
+Any student who is planning to move, or has recently moved, or whose parents or guardians have moved, should notify the Athletic Director's (AD) Office first for CIF information on his/her status of eligibility.
+The AD's involved in the player transfer will need to communicate between each other to approve the transfer between schools.

-I. Respect
+L. Respect